thiippal/abulafia/examples/README.md

 ### Forward

-The Forward Action can be used to accept, reject and forward incoming data from other Tasks and Actions *based on the output*.
+The Forward Action can be used to accept, reject and forward assignments *based on the output values*.

 To create a Forward Action, initialise a Forward object that points towards the YAML configuration file and the Tasks or Actions to which the assignments will be forwarded to.

 The following example creates a Forward action using a configuration file named `fwd_config.yaml` and a Toloka client named `client`.
-The argument `targets` takes the names of the *Python objects* (Tasks or Actions) to which the assignments will be forward to.
+The argument `targets` takes the names of the *Python objects* (Tasks or Actions) to which the assignments will be forward to (`outline_img` and `classify_txt`).

 ```python
 from abulafia.actions import Forward